HowProgrammingWorks/SelfAssessment/Skills/DotNET.md

 ## .NET

 - Core Concepts and Internals
-  - Strengths and weaknesses of .NET
+  - Strengths and weaknesses of .NET 🎓 known
   - Stateful and stateless services
-  - Asynchronous and synchronous programming 🖐️ used
+  - Asynchronous and synchronous programming 🙋 explained
-  - Task-based asynchronous pattern 👂 heard
+  - Task-based asynchronous pattern 🖐️ used
   - Garbage collection in .NET 👂 heard
   - .NET runtime versions and support 👂 heard
-  - I/O-bound, CPU-bound tasks
+  - I/O-bound, CPU-bound tasks 🎓 known
   - Real-time applications with SignalR
 - Modularity and Dependencies
-  - .NET assemblies
+  - .NET assemblies 👂 heard
   - NuGet package management 🖐️ used
-  - Dependency management in .NET 👂 heard
+  - Dependency management in .NET 🖐️ used
-  - Dependency Injection in .NET 🖐️ used
+  - Dependency Injection in .NET 🙋 explained
   - Inversion of Control (IoC) 🖐️ used
-  - IoC containers in .NET 👂 heard
+  - IoC containers in .NET 🖐️ used
-  - Middleware and pipeline configuration 👂 heard
+  - Middleware and pipeline configuration 🖐️ used
   - Modular applications
 - Environment and Tools
-  - Command line interface (CLI) tools 👂 heard
+  - Command line interface (CLI) tools 🖐️ used
   - .NET CLI 🖐️ used
   - Windows Services and Linux Daemons
-  - Hosting and Deployment models
+  - Hosting and Deployment models 👂 heard
-  - IIS and Kestrel web server
+  - IIS and Kestrel web server 👂 heard
-  - Environment variables and configuration 👂 heard
+  - Environment variables and configuration 🖐️ used
-  - File system I/O operations 👂 heard
+  - File system I/O operations 🎓 known
-  - Multithreading with Task Parallel Library (TPL)
+  - Multithreading with Task Parallel Library (TPL) 🎓 known
-  - Performance monitoring and diagnostics
+  - Performance monitoring and diagnostics 👂 heard
 - APIs and Framework Features
-  - LINQ 👂 heard
+  - LINQ 🖐️ used
   - SignalR for real-time web functionality
   - High-performance RPC with `gRPC`
   - Security features (authentication, authorization) 🖐️ used
-  - Cryptography and secure data handling 👂 heard
+  - Cryptography and secure data handling 🎓 known
-  - Memory and resource management
+  - Memory and resource management 👂 heard
   - Globalization and localization 👂 heard
 - Network and Protocols
-  - HTTP/HTTPS support 🖐️ used
+  - HTTP/HTTPS support 🙋 explained
   - WebSockets for real-time communication
   - TCP/UDP networking 👂 heard
   - SSL/TLS for secure connections
   - Efficient network communication with `gRPC`
   - HTTP/2 and HTTP/3 support
-  - Network security (DDoS, XSS, CSRF prevention)
+  - Network security (DDoS, XSS, CSRF prevention) 🎓 known
   - Serialization and deserialization (JSON, XML) 🖐️ used
 - Testing and Debugging
   - Unit testing with frameworks like xUnit, NUnit 🎓 known